CodeOOf/mirrorsync/README.md

 Mirrorsync by CodeOOf is a mirroring tool for synchronizing multiple repositories over the network to local storage.
 The main purpose is to keep a local mirror server that can handle multiple sources and alternative sources if one is down.
-The main script can be set up using chrone or just manual calls.
+The main script can be set up using cron or just manual calls.

 ## Features
 Currently the script has these features:
 * Many validation steps with detailed log to ensure stability and control
-* Ability to syncronize multiple repositories against a single local path
+* Ability to synchronize multiple repositories against a single local path
 * Able to define multiple remotes in case of connection error
-* Mangage version exclusion at source to minimize local footprint
+* Manage version exclusion at source to minimize local footprint
 * Define custom exclusion queries for each repository
 * Verifies diskspace before starting transfer
 * Specific update log for each run